jepozdemir/data_structures_csharp/README.md

 ![Class vs. Record vs. Struct in C#](/cover.webp "Class vs. Record vs. Struct in C#")

 ## Overview
+This repository contains code examples and supplementary materials for the article titled [Class vs. Record vs. Struct in C#](https://medium.com/c-sharp-progarmming/struct-vs-record-vs-class-in-c-3abdb9a1ee23) published [C# Programming](https://medium.com/c-sharp-progarmming).

+## Article Summary
-This blog post explores the differences between Struct, Record, and Class in C# programming.
+This article explores the differences between Struct, Record, and Class in C# programming.
 These are fundamental concepts in C# that every developer should understand to write efficient and maintainable code.

-To read the full blog post, click on the following link: [Class vs. Record vs. Struct in C#](https://medium.com/c-sharp-progarmming/struct-vs-record-vs-class-in-c-3abdb9a1ee23)

-## Blog Post Content
-The blog post covers the following topics:
+We cover the following topics:

 1. **Introduction to Structs, Records, and Classes**:
    - Explanation of what Structs, Records, and Classes are in C#.